 Depending on what you need, your best option may be to contact your family, friends, airline, travel agent, tour operator, employer or travel insurer.
 Your travel insurer should have a 24 hour emergency number.

 - Medical emergencies: 124

-- Criminal issues, contact police: 122: always get a police report when reporting a crime.
+For non-emergency criminal issues, contact the local police.
+Always get a police report when reporting a crime.

 Tourism services and products